Types of Financial Aid Available

 Whether you are seeking funds to offset the cost of tuition, support research interests, or subsidize your dissertation year, the GTU scholarship database is a great place to begin your search.
 There are nearly 500 different scholarships, grants, fellowships, and loan opportunities listed on this scholarship database.

-The Fund for Theological Education's (FTE's) FundFinder provides information about financial resources beyond those offered by FTE and by individual theological institutions.
+The Forum for Theological Exploration's (FTE's) FundFinder provides information about financial resources beyond those offered by FTE and by individual theological institutions.
 Sources of financial assistance in FundFinder can be searched by keyword and by specific categories.
 FundFinder is a full listing of financial aid available for undergraduate, graduate, doctoral, and postdoctoral studies in theology and religion.
 Here you can find support offered by churches, denominations, individuals, and organizations.

 The Jeanne Audrey Powers Leadership for Change Scholarship is an innovative program for United Methodist seminarians studying at any one of the thirteen United Methodist seminaries in the United States or at Pacific School of Religion in Berkeley, California.
 It aims to bring about full inclusion of gay and lesbian people in The United Methodist Church (UMC) by supporting the development of leaders committed to this goal.